Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

 ## Autorefresh

-As a monitoring interface, it goes without saying that Icinga Web provides a reliable and stable Autorefresh function.
-This can be conveniently controlled from the controllers:
+As a monitoring interface, it goes without saying, that Icinga Web provides a reliable and stable autorefresh functionality.
+This can be conveniently managed in the controllers:

 ```php
 <?php